airblast-dev/kludged/README.md

 # Alternatives
-To my knowledge there isn't any other application that provides the utilities through the command line other than this, and another project I worked on called `Regium Klavye`.
+To my knowledge there isn't any other application that provides the utilities through the command line other than this, and another project I worked on called [Regium Klavye](https://github.com/airblast-dev/Regium-Klavye).
 If you need bindings for python or prefer the application is written in it, it is a good option.